rishirt/memeblur/README.md

 This app recognizes the faces in a picture and blurs them.
-Face Recognition API is hosted on Heroku.

 1. Clone this repo
 2. Run `npm install`
 3. Run `npm start`

+Check it out at [rishirt.github.io/memeblur]